K-pop: New era of trainee system

-In the 2020 Netflix documentary, BLACKPINK: Light Up the Sky, Blackpink's Jennie claimed that the trainee system is what defines K-pop.
-According to Hybe and Geffen Records, the comprehensive idol training program that has caught the global eye was Hybe's formation of Katseye, the 2024 global girl group.
-Katseye is the multiracial, English language girl group that was modeled off of the K-pop principles.
-Through this global competition reality show in 2023, Debut: Dream Academy, Netflix depicted the girls' experiences in the auditions and their trainee journey to becoming an idol in a documentary series, Pop Star Academy: KATSEYE.
+In the 2020 Netflix documentary Blackpink: Light Up the Sky, Blackpink's Jennie claimed that the trainee system is what defines K-pop.
+According to Hybe and Geffen Records, the comprehensive idol training program that has caught the global eye was Hybe's formation of Katseye, a multiracial, English language girl group that was modeled off of the K-pop principles.
+The Netflix docuseries Popstar Academy: Katseye depicted the girls' experiences in the auditions and their trainee journey to becoming an idol through the 2023 global competition reality show Dream Academy.
 In the 8 episode series, Mitra, the president of HXG at Hybe America, said, "A survival show is created because there is a section in the K-pop fan base that gets in early with the trainees."
 The goal of Hybe X Geffen's efforts was to take the "K" out of K-pop to build a talent pipeline of diverse skills and cultures as the next step in the evolution of K-pop.
 Nadia Hallgren, director of the docuseries, hoped that viewers can learn that "[y]ou can have all the talent in the world, you could have the best training and the fancy schools, if you have access, but can you mentally push through to get to the end?" and she describes the key takeaway is through these trainees, you can understand the lengths that one will go to reach their dream of becoming an artist.
 After 120,000 submissions, 20 finalist were narrowed down and viewers got to take part in voting for their favorite trainees.
 Through different "challenges" the trainees were able to have the opportunity to showcase their personality and talent to the public.

 The fan voting system created tension and competition between the girls.
 Eliminations were significant turning points as contestants aspired to become a popstar by dropping out of high school to participate in this survival show.
 Sophia Laforteza, one of the members that debuted said, "The whole experience was just so much tension, so much uncertainty, and so much competition and pressure."